EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 --.
 1860.
 Population Schedules of the Eighth Census of the United States, 1860.
 Research Division, New York Public Library, New York, NY.

-Valentine, David Thomas.
+**Valentine, David Thomas**.
 1855. *Manual for the Corporation of the City of New York.* New York, NY: McSpedon & Baker, Printers.

 --.
 1856. *Manual for the Corporation of the City of New York.* New York, NY: McSpedon & Baker, Printers.